There’s a reason why people say “time is money.” Time is one of the most valuable assets we have.

 2. Your Smartphone

 Many people start and end their day by looking at their smartphone.
-Phone addiction is on the rise, and that can seriously affect your mental health.
+Phone addiction is on the rise, and that can seriously affect your mental health and contribute as time-wasters.

 One former Google employee has a significant bit of advice on how to quell your phone addiction.
 Just switch your phone from color to grayscale.
 In grayscale, your Instagram feeds are likely to be less appealing, and playing certain games will be almost impossible.